-1. Voltage or Electromotive Force (EMF)
+1. The voltage or Electromotive Force (EMF)

-Electrical voltage is often compared to pressure in a water system.
+Electrical voltage is often compared to the pressure in a water system.
 The two ideas are not exactly the same.
 But they are enough alike to make the comparison useful.
 You may find electricity easier to understand at first if you think of voltage as a sort of electrical pressure” that pushes electric current through a wire or through a piece of equipment.

 2. Current Electricity

 Electricity in motion is called current electricity.
 You can think of electric current as being similar to a current of water in a pipe or in a stream.
 But there are some important differences you must learn about in order to avoid confusion.
 Electric current is measured in amperes, often abbreviated amps.